bfetler/lending_club/README.md

 Fit of training data of high or low interest rate from eleven numeric variables was performed using [Logistic Regression](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression), scored using fit accuracy.
 A score of 90% was found after scaling the data.

 Cross-validation can tell us a lot about the data.
 Essentially, one may split the training data into subtrain and validation data, fitting the model with, say, 90% subtrain data and testing the prediction accuracy with 10% validation data for a CV factor of 10.
 This is repeated 10 times with a different randomly selected validation set, each time giving a new prediction score.
 The prediction scores vary with data randomness, and we can do statistics on them to tell how well we fit the model.

-We used the cross-validation prediction scores of the data using Logistic Regression to calculate a mean and standard error for different model parameters.
+We used the cross-validation prediction scores of the data from Logistic Regression to calculate a mean and standard error for different model parameters.
 Their range is shown below in boxplots.
 We tested the statistical significance of the scores between different model parameters using a [t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).
-Exploration of meta-parameters showed insensitivity to C, and an optimum value of C=1 was used.
+Exploration of meta-parameters showed insensitivity to C.

+In other words, the choice of C doesn't matter much, which we can prove by statistics.
+We chose a standard value of C=1 for our model.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/lr_gridscore_C.png" alt="logistic regression C gridsearch" />